KF-Art/icewm-personal-tunning/README.md

 Xed needs its Glib schemas to be compiled.
 Otherwise, it will not work.

 	sudo glib-compile-schemas /usr/share/glib-2.0/schemas
+	# At his point you can exit from sh, if you want.

 Now Xed should be working properly.